Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

-The \textbf{P-Res} rule is \emph{not} a selection-based resolution rule where a subset of the negative literals in the main premise is selected.
-The literals $\lnot A_1, \ldots, \lnot A_m$ are resolved \emph{not} because they are selected, but because the application of the \textbf{S-Res} rule makes the inference on a subset of the \textbf{S-Res} side premises and the \textbf{S-Res} main premise possible.
+The \textbf{P-Res} rule is \emph{not} a selection-based resolution rule where a sub-multiset of the negative literals in the main premise is selected.
+The literals $\lnot A_1, \ldots, \lnot A_m$ are resolved \emph{not} because they are selected, but because the application of the \textbf{S-Res} rule makes the inference on a sub-multiset of the \textbf{S-Res} side premises and the \textbf{S-Res} main premise possible.
 Condition 2b.~stipulates the existence of an mgu between $A_1, \ldots, A_n$ and $B_1, \ldots, B_n$ as a pre-requisite for the application of the \textbf{P-Res} rule.
-This means that whenever the \textbf{S-Res} rule is applicable to
+This means that whenever the \textbf{S-Res} rule applies to